ptrus/rofl-registry/README.md

 - Attestation quote and hardware TCB status – validated against network-defined policies
 - RAK/REK binding – ensures enclave signing and encryption keys are genuine
 - Freshness – attestation quotes must be recent and are re-verified periodically
-- Node endorsements – binds the attestation to a specific node (for ROFL applications)
+- Node endorsements – binds the attestation to a specific node or provider (for ROFL applications)
 - Full auditable history – all registrations, enclave updates, and policy changes are permanently recorded on-chain
 - …and other attestation conditions required by the network